testdouble/static-rails/README.md

 ### Using Gatsby

-** ⚠️ Gatsby is unlikely to work in development mode, due to [this issue](https://github.com/gatsbyjs/gatsby/issues/18143), wherein all the assets are actually served over a socket.io WebSocket channel and not able to be proxied effectively. ⚠️  **
+<strong> ⚠️ Gatsby is unlikely to work in development mode, due to [this
+issue](https://github.com/gatsbyjs/gatsby/issues/18143), wherein all the assets are actually served over a socket.io WebSocket channel and not able to be proxied effectively. ⚠️  </strong>

 If you're mounting a [Gatsby](https://www.gatsbyjs.org) site to a non-root path (e.g. in static-rails, you've configured its `url_root_path` to, say,